(Banner Photo: Matthew Attard)

 TTM: What have been some of the major milestones you’ve made as a band?

 CS: Definitely this current line-up – our first DIY tour in Barcelona was definitely a milestone for Michelle — it was our first gig playing with her ever!
 Our End of Year Tour last year definitely tested us.
 We organized it all by ourselves and we managed to support bands such as PINS and Acids Mothers Temple.
 On the other hand, it made us experience the cut throat element of the music industry and made us push harder.
 Our recording sessions in July 2017 with producer David Vella (Rammstein, Siouxie and the Banshees) was definitely a highlight.
 He is an inspiration and a mentor for us.
 Those recording sessions resulted in our latest album Titty Monster, which we launched in March of 2018.
 You can listen to it online via all major distributors!
 Cause who doesn’t love tits, right?

-TTM: What’s next — plans for the rest of 2018 and beyond?
+TTM: What’s next — plans for the rest of the year and beyond?

 CS: We are all dreamers so we try to push ourselves to the limit!
 Definitely pushing our album and singles as much as we can.
-We plan to tour in Europe later on this year.
 We would really love to come over to the States.
 We have a minor obsession with Seattle, and hopefully we’ll push hard to make that dream a reality.